Hindustan: Republic of India

-"Hindustan" is often used to refer to the modern-day Republic of India.
+"Hindustan" is often used to refer to the modern-day the Republic of India.
 Slogans involving the term are commonly heard at sports events and other public programmes involving teams or entities representing the modern nation-state of India.
 In marketing, it is also commonly used as an indicator of national origin in advertising campaigns and is present in many company names.
 Muhammad Ali Jinnah, the founder of Pakistan, and his party the Muslim League, insisted on calling the modern-day Republic of India "Hindustan" in reference to its Hindu-majority population.

-People

-The term 'Hindustani' refers to an Indian, irrespective of religious affiliation.
-Among non-Hindustani speakers e.g. Bengali-speakers, "Hindustani" is used to describe persons who are from the Yamuna-Ganges belt; also regardless of religious affiliation, but rather as a geographic term.

-Hindustani is sometimes used as an ethnic term applied to South Asia (e.g., a Mauritian or Surinamese man with roots in South Asia might describe his ethnicity by saying he is Hindustani).
-For example, Hindoestanen is a Dutch word used to describe people of South Asian origin, in the Netherlands and Suriname.

 Language

 The Hindustani language is the language of Hindustan and the lingua franca of the northern Indian subcontinent.
-Hindustani derives from the Old Hindi dialect of Western Uttar Pradesh and Delhi areas.
+Hindustani derives from the Old Hindi language of Western Uttar Pradesh and Delhi areas.
 Its literary standard forms—Modern Standard Hindi and Modern Standard Urdu—use different scripts.
 The Hindi register itself derives its name from shortened form, Hind (India).